Aifryz/softwareless/README.md

 And for the ultimate goal: I want to be able to do the thing that the computers were solely designed for, taking pictures of cats and sending them to each other :)

 This list does not contain all goals that will be achieved and will be modified in time.

+## Licensing

+If not specified otherwise, all software in this repository is licensed under MIT license, all hardware is licensed under CERN-OHL-P
+Logo is licensed under CC BY-SA 3.0